cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 ------------------

-In order to create the authorization flow, we also need to modify cloudmesh.yaml to store the paths of the files needed for authentication, including path for `credentials.json` and path for `token.pickle`, which we will create next.  ::
+In order to create the authorization flow, we also need to modify `cloudmesh.yaml` to store the paths of the files needed for authentication, including the path for `credentials.json` and path for `token.pickle`, which we will create next.  ::

     parallelgdrive: